fpen3/PMCS-PRO/README.md

 ## COMP-296 (Advanced Software Project)

 PMCS Pro was a website I built using react js.
-The goal of the website was to expidite the process of performing a PMCS or (Preventative Maintenance Checks and Services) that the Military requires soldiers to perform on vehicles / heavy machinery on either a weekly or monthly basis.
+The goal of the website was to expidite the process of performing a PMCS or (Preventative Maintenance Checks and Services) inspection that the Military requires soldiers to perform on vehicles / heavy machinery on either a weekly or monthly basis.
 The website was linked to a local SQL database that would store pertinent information to each PMCSable item, soldiers would then be able to use that data to fill out a DD(2404)"Equipment Inspection and Maintenance